Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 TL;DR

-Simplify Jobs Review (2026): Simplify Copilot is a Chrome extension that autofills application forms, not an auto-apply tool.
+Simplify Jobs Review 2026: Copilot is a Chrome extension that autofills application forms, not an auto-apply tool.
 In our testing across 23 applications, autofill accuracy was approx. 90% on Greenhouse and Lever, approx. 70% on Workday after a recent rebuild, and effectively zero on long-form government applications.
-Bottom line: If your problem is "I hate retyping the same answers 100 times," Simplify solves it, the free tier alone is genuinely useful.
-If your problem is "I need 100 applications submitted this week and I don't have the hours," Simplify can't help.
-That is a different product category.

 Is Simplify Jobs Legit?

 Yes.
-Simplify is a legitimate platform with 1.8M+ candidates and over 300 million applications submitted through the Copilot extension.
+The company is a legitimate platform with 1.8M+ candidates and over 300 million applications submitted through the Copilot extension.
 The Chrome extension is hosted on the official Web Store and is used to apply to roles at Notion, Quora, Netflix, Lululemon, VISA, P&G, and most major US tech employers.
-The Simplify GitHub internship repository remains one of the most-used new-grad resources in tech.
+The GitHub internship repository remains one of the most-used new-grad resources in tech.

 The legitimate concerns users raise are different, and they cluster around one thing: category confusion.
-Simplify is repeatedly compared to auto-apply agents and judged on metrics it was never designed to deliver.
+The product is repeatedly compared to auto-apply agents and judged on metrics it was never designed to deliver.
 You still click Submit on every application.
-Simplify makes that click faster; it does not remove it.
+The tool makes that click faster; it does not remove it.

 The other recurring criticism, "my hit rate is zero," is almost never the autofill's fault.
 A 0% interview rate over 100+ applications points to resume targeting, ATS keyword density, or ghost-job saturation.
 Autofill cannot fix a resume that doesn't match the job.

-This is our independent review based on testing the Simplify Copilot extension across 23 Greenhouse and Workday applications, plus a structured read-through of 90+ recent Reddit comments, including a public reply from Simplify's own team that most reviews overlook.
+This is our independent review based on testing the Copilot extension across 23 Greenhouse and Workday applications, plus a structured read-through of 90+ recent Reddit comments, including a public reply from the team that most reviews overlook.

 Inside Simplify: Two Products in One

 Most "Simplify reviews" cover only the Chrome extension.
-Simplify is actually two products that share a brand:
+The brand actually ships two products under one roof:

 - It is not an autonomous agent.
 It does not apply to jobs while you sleep.